 Who can apply?

 There is no automatic entitlement.
-Applications are based on your total annual gross household income and eligibility criteria listed in the DLSF policy.
+Applications are based on your total annual gross household income and eligibility criteria listed in the DLSF policy (see useful links).
 Learners can apply if:

 - enrolled on an Adult Skills Budget (ASB) funded course at Thurrock Adult Community College

 - have been resident in the UK for 3 years before the course start date

 - can commit to overall attendance of no less than 90% with full attendance required for every assessment and exam

 Full details available in the DLSF Policy from the useful links section or by emailing our Learner Services team.

 The level of support will depend on your circumstances.
 We may be able to help you with:

 - educational visits and placements (where essential for the course)

 - in exceptional cases, travel to the venue of your course